-- Sections will be identified by sequential capital Roman numerals in the caption, except for the Reviewers section and the Forms, References, and History section.
+- First-level parts shall be identified by sequential capital letters in the caption, except for the reviewers list and the forms, references, and history part.

-- Subsections will be identified by sequential capital letters:
+- Second-level parts shall be identified by sequential Arabic numbers:

-- For each section, either all subsections will have captions or no subsections will have captions.
-The choice should be based primarily on the size and complexity of the section; the larger and more complex, the greater the benefit of captions.
-In particular, if any of the subsections contains a numbered list, then all of the subsections of that section should have captions.
+- For each first-level part, either all second-level parts will have captions or no second-level parts will have captions.
+The choice should be based primarily on the size and complexity of the first-level part; the larger and more complex, the greater the benefit of captions.
+Generally, if any of the second-level parts contains third-level parts or a list bulleted with lowercase letters, then all of the second-level parts of that first-level part should have captions.

-- Words and phrases should not be emphasized with boldface, italics, or underlining.
+- Words and phrases should not be emphasized with boldface, and shall not be emphasized with italics or underlining.

-- These Guidelines and Policy 01.001 illustrate the desired format for policies.
+- These guidelines illustrate the desired format for policies.